Adult Intellectual & Developmental Disabilities: Autism

 Please click on the toggle buttons below to see who will be facilitating these sessions.

-These individuals make up our ECHO AIDD: Autism Hub Team:
+ECHO AIDD: Autism Hub Team Members:

 - Yona Lunsky (Psychologist/Co-Lead)